0C4/mock-laphams-quarterly/README.md

+(These shall remain horribly out-of-date until I purchase a subscription to the editing software again)

 # MOCK LAPHAM'S QUARTERLY

 These are mock versions of Lapham's Quarterly issues of topics that havn't been covered yet.
 They are fan art of sorts as I highly admire the quarterly's design and purpose.
 Currently, all the mock-copies are highly incomplete and inaccurate (clearly).
 At them moment, they are mostly scaffolding with much of the text to be included as time permits.